-Claire Schrader founded Making Moves in 1997 in London and has developed one of the fastest ways for shy, reserved and introverted people to break out of their shell and develop a natural self-confidence.
+Claire Schrader founded Making Moves in 1997 in London and developed the Sunflower Effect over a 20 year period.
+Her approach is one of the fastest ways for shy, reserved and introverted people to break out of their shell and develop a natural self-confidence.

-She won awards for her first play Corryvreckan, and over the years she has been featured in Marie-Claire (Malaysia), Kindred Spirit, Positive Health, and Counselling News, on Sky TV, BBC World Services and Radio 4.
+She won awards for her first play Corryvreckan, and over the years she has been featured in Marie-Claire (Malaysia), Kindred Spirit, Positive Health, and Counselling News, on Sky TV, BBC World Services and Radio 4

-She has pioneered numerous performance projects over the years, including an innovative therapeutic theatre project funded by Arts for Everyone Lottery Scheme working with disadvantaged young people.
+She has pioneered numerous performance projects over the years, including an innovative therapeutic theatre project funded by the Arts for Everyone Lottery Scheme working with disadvantaged young people.

 Born in London